afifrahm123/blood-donor/README.md

 Blood Donation System

 ### Introduction
 The Blood Donation System is a comprehensive web-based platform designed to streamline and manage the entire process of blood donation.
-It connects donors, patients, and administrators, facilitating efficient scheduling of donations, management of blood requests, and real-time monitoring of blood inventory.
+It connects Users and administrators, facilitating efficient scheduling of donations, management of blood requests, and real-time monitoring of blood inventory.

 ### Objective of The Project
 The primary objectives of this project are:
 *   To create a centralized platform for managing blood donations and requests.
-*   To provide an intuitive interface for donors to schedule appointments and view their donation history.
+*   To provide an intuitive interface for users to schedule appointments and view their donation history.
-*   To enable patients to easily submit and track their blood requests.
+*   To enable users to easily submit and track their blood requests.
 *   To empower administrators with tools for comprehensive user management, request approval, and inventory oversight.
 *   To enhance the efficiency and accessibility of blood donation services through technology.
 *   To ensure secure and role-based access for different user types within the system.